MarcAnt/MarcAnt/README.md

 Hi!
 I'm Marcos Esqued

-- I code in JavaScript
+- I do code and programming JavaScript
 - I'm currently learning more about React enviroment
+- This is my LinkedIn profile: [https://www.linkedin.com/in/marcos-esqueda/](marcos-esqueda)